| | | | |

 The new plan includes sending construction traffic from Castle Pines

 Village south to US 85 via Daniels Park Road.
+The

 EPA is requiring that dirt roads in the northern portion of Douglas